RoboCup-SPL/GameController/README.md

   receive the GameController packets anymore.
 This error is hard to reproduce, but it happened quite often in Eindhoven.

-- There is no makefile to build libgamectrl from the source files.
+- The qibuild file for libgamectrl is untested.

 - The alignment of button labels is bad if the buttons are small.